Can Nail Polish Kill You? - All Myths Debunked

 Can Nail Polish Kill You?

-Yes, nail polish could kill you.
-But not from a small amount.
-It all depends on how much nail polish you get into your body.
+Yes, nail polish could kill you, but not from a small amount.
+It all depends on how much nail polish you consume into your body.

 Most nail polishes contain chemicals like dibutyl phthalate, toluene, and formaldehyde.
 All of these are toxic and can be extremely dangerous to humans when consumed.